 (5L, 15LB)(10CR) This semester introduces the learner to the patient and family with complex illness using the concepts of health promotion, safety, clinical judgment, leadership, patient centeredness, and professionalism.
 This semester is focused on the vulnerable patient which could include multisystem acute and chronic disease processes and physiological, mental and socioeconomic factors that put the patient at risk, including complication of pregnancy and delivery.
-The patient and family lived experience is emphasized.
+The patient-and family-lived experience is emphasized.
 Guided and/or precepted learning experiences in various community settings and facilities are correlated with classroom and laboratory instruction.

-Prerequisites: NURS 2300.
-POLS 1000 (if not
+Prerequisites: NURS 2300

-Prerequisites: NURS 2300.
-POLS 1000 (if not taken previously)
+Concurrently: POLS 1000 (if not taken previously)